DavyKn/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# BookStore components setup
+# BookStore

 ## Description

-> This is a project that will be displaying Books and adding the from an external API.
-At the moment this is the initial setup of the components, It doesnt have much styling as well as functionalities.I have started adding Redux so as to have a central place to manage my state of components.
+> TTis is a book store that its book contect is being fetched from an external API.
+It gives the user the interraction
+> capabilty.The user can add a Book, or delete the book.
+Has a category section displaying the varity of books.
+>

 ## Here, are: